Fact-checking Brett Kavanaugh's Senate confirmation hearings

 While a pardon shields a person from prosecution, it does not shield them from the subpoena power of Congress.
 What’s more, lawmakers may use their oversight and impeachment authority to address what they see as any untoward exercise of presidential pardons.

-Sen. Chris Coons, D-Conn., asked whether Kavanaugh believes a president can fire at will a prosecutor who is criminally investigating him.
+Sen. Chris Coons, D-Del., asked whether Kavanaugh believes a president can fire at will a prosecutor who is criminally investigating him.
 Kavanaugh avoided specifics.

 Kavanaugh: "Well that’s a question of precedent and it’s a question of, that could come before me either as a sitting judge on the D.C. circuit or if I’m confirmed as a Supreme Court justice, so I think that question is governed by precedent that you’d have to consider.
 United States vs. Nixon, of course, the special prosecutor regulation in that case was at issue in United States versus Richard Nixon in the — "

 (The Nixon decision held that the president is not immune from subpoenas.
 Kavanaugh has not indicated so far that he would change that.)